jberry93/Notebook/Notes/HackerRank/Linux/Bash.md

 **Scalene** = All 3 sides are different values

-We need to create a if statement that will crunch through any input of 3 sides and spit out `EQUILATERAL`, `ISOSCELES`, or `SCALENE`.
+We need to create an if statement that will crunch through any input of 3 sides and spit out `EQUILATERAL`, `ISOSCELES`, or `SCALENE`.
 So for instance, an input of `1,2,2`, `2,1,2` and `2,2,1` should each output `ISOSCELES` when tested in the if statement:

 ```BASH
 read a